 The black comedy Desperate Housewives series took seven years to be picked up because no one with the capacity to action it could ‘pigeon hole’ it into the known categories at the time!

-When art strikes a chord of relevance or evokes strong emotion with the broader humanity or collection of liked minded people, that’s how you create a hit.
+A ‘hit’ is created when art strikes a chord of relevance or evokes strong emotion with the broader humanity or collection of liked minded people.
 For advertisers, if they can tie their product to a creative expression that demonstrates the values and personality of a brand, that are shared by or resonate with their target people, a deep and profound connection can be created between brand and consumer.

 The Heineken Worlds Apart 2017 episode of their Open Your World campaign, is such a great example of what we should at least be striving for.
 I love it because it seamlessly weaves an innate product value proposition into emotive, impactful storytelling.
 A simple concept with psychological complexity, with global audience appeal.
 We just don’t see enough of that.

-Storytelling is a feature of humanity that is as old as us.
-Stories have been used to pass wisdom and moral guidance to the next generation told around campfires, in women’s groups and fables.
-The new can sometimes therefore be found in telling the old stories in a new way for a new generation, in a new era, think Women Who Run With Wolves or the classic Marvel comic stories.
+Storytelling is a feature of humanity that is as old as mankind.
+Stories have been used to pass wisdom and moral guidance to the next generation told around campfires, in women’s groups and through fairy tales and fables.
+The new can sometimes therefore be found in telling the old stories in a new way for a new generation, in a new era, think Women Who Run With Wolves or the classic reimagined Marvel comic stories.

-In the current era brands viewed through the prism of joy, fun, faith, hope, connection, acceptance, empathy, love and redemption through stories authentically delivered, are finding their messages are well received and they’re enjoying the connection created.
+In the current era brands viewed through the prism of joy, fun, faith, hope, connection, acceptance, empathy, love and redemption through stories authentically delivered, are finding their messages are well received and they’re enjoying the emotional connection the stories create.

-It seems the Kardashian style of conspicuous consumption, ‘sex sells’, narcissistic, ego driven motivations that advertising has so readily embraced previously, is giving way to more meaningful aspirations and emotional connection to build relationship with people.
+It seems the Kardashian style of conspicuous consumption, ‘sex sells’, narcissistic, ego driven motivations that advertising has so readily embraced previously, is giving way to more meaningful aspirations, even spiritual connection to build relationship with people.